Minden Blake: Later life

 In his return to civilian life, Blake began working as a manager in a factory that produced car wax.
 After several months, he moved to Swansea to take up a position in a textile factory.
 This did not last long and he settled in Surrey, working for a company manufacturing electronics.
 Blake was an inveterate tinkerer and at his home in Surrey constructed a workshop to indulge his hobby.
-He soon developed a golfing aid, the 'Swingrite', and this was patented in 1965.
-The aid was a commercial success and made him financially comfortable.
+He soon developed a golfing aid, the 'Swingrite': this used a weighted member pivotally mounted to the shaft of a golf club and tensioned by a spring, and was designed to rotate at a certain point as the club was swung.
+The resulting change in weight distribution simulated the impact of a golf ball.
+The 'Swingrite' was patented in 1965 and was a commercial success, making Blake financially comfortable.
 He also published books on golfing technique and advocated a new style of golf swing.
 A few years later, he was granted a patent for a safety-belt mechanism for vehicles.

-In 1979, Blake was a co-author, along with H. J. Weaver, of Suicide by Socialism.
+In 1979, Blake was a co-author, along with H. J. Weaver, of Suicide by Socialism; published by Springwood Books, this was an assessment of the decline of Britain's economic status in the post-war period and how it could be remedied.
+In The Bookseller, because of the issues raised, it was described as a "disturbing book".

-Blake died on 30 November 1981.
+Blake died in Surrey on 30 November 1981, and was survived by his wife and two children.
+He is credited with the destruction of thirteen aircraft, three of these being shared with other pilots.
+He also shared in the damaging of one aircraft.
 There is a memorial to him at a building at Purley Hospital, where he crashed his Hurricane in the early days of the Second World War.
 The memorial includes a description of the accident.